Formed sometime in 1984 under the name ACADEMIE, they comprised of vocalist Odile Arias, her brother Dominique and Thierry Martinez.

 Changing their name to VIENNA, their 1984 debut single was the sublime ‘Say You Love Me (Tu As Juré)’.
 Coincidently having named themselves after the ULTRAVOX song, Warren Cann later appeared as a guest drummer on INDOCHINE’s album ‘7000 Danses’!

-Influenced by KRAFTWERK and Synth Britannia acts such as DEPECHE MODE, OMD and GARY NUMAN, VIENNA sounded like a dreamy, less industrialised cousin of HARD CORPS who had supported DEPECHE MODE during the ‘Music For The Masses’ tour.
-But the DM connections didn’t end there for Odile was Martin Gore’s girlfriend during this period, having met at a DM show after they signed to Mute Sonet France in 1987.
+Influenced by KRAFTWERK and Synth Britannia acts such as DEPECHE MODE and OMD, VIENNA sounded like a dreamy, less industrialised cousin of HARD CORPS who had supported DEPECHE MODE during the ‘Music For The Masses’ tour.
+But the DM connections didn’t end there for Odile was Martin Gore’s girlfriend during this period, having met at a DM show after VIENNA signed to Mute Sonet France in 1987.
 She can be seen as part of the Mode entourage in the D A Pennebaker documentary ‘101’.

-Fast forward to 2013, and those singles plus B-sides like ‘Viens Dans La Chambre’ have been given a chance to shine again by Undo Records.
+Fast forward to 2014, and those singles plus B-sides like ‘Viens Dans La Chambre’ have been given a chance to shine again by Undo Records.
 ACADEMIE material such as ‘Push Me Down’ and the solo recordings have also been gathered on CD1 of this 4 disc set.
-CD2 is made up of the ‘Lost Mute Album’ while CD3-4 comprise unheard demos.
+CD2 is made up of the ‘Lost Mute Album’ while CD3-4 comprise of unheard demos including a Karl Bartos produced instrumental of ‘Pour Ne Pas Me Toucher’.

 As can be expected, the sound quality is variable, ranging from full studio masters to cassette recordings but several numbers like the sparsely chirpy ‘Rendez-vous Sur La Mer Noire’ and the moodier ‘Un Dernier Dimance Avant La Guerre’ are wonderfully exquisite diamonds in the mine that have now been unearthed.
 Odile’s exquisite Gallic allure provides much of the enjoyment to the synthesized soundtrack.